cncf/devstats.archive/USAGE.md

 There are examples of all kinds of GHA events JSONs in [./analysis](https://github.com/cncf/gha2db/blob/master/analysis/) directory.
 There is also a file [analysis/analysis.txt](https://github.com/cncf/gha2db/blob/master/analysis/analysis.txt) that describes JSON structure analysis.

-It was used very intensively during development of SQL table structure.
+It was used very intensively during a development of SQL table structure.

-All JSON and TXT files starting with "old_" and txt files starting with "old_" are result of pre-2015 GHA JSONs structure analysis.
+All JSON and TXT files starting with "old_" and txt files starting with "old_" are the result of pre-2015 GHA JSONs structure analysis.

-All JSON and TXT files starting with "new_" and txt files starting with "new_" are result of new 2015+ GHA JSONs structure analysis.
+All JSON and TXT files starting with "new_" and txt files starting with "new_" are the result of new 2015+ GHA JSONs structure analysis.

 To Run JSON structure analysis for either pre or from 2015 please do:
 - `analysis_from2015.sh`.
 - `analysis_pre2015.sh`.

 Both those tools require Ruby.
 This tool was originally in Ruby, and there is no sense to rewrite it in Go because:
-- It uses very dynamic code, reflection and code evaluation as provided by properties list from command line.
+- It uses a very dynamic code, reflection and code evaluation as provided by properties list from the command line.
-- It is used only during implementation (first post 2015 version, and now for pre 2015).
+- It is used only during implementation (first post 2015 version, and now for pre-2015).
-- It would be at least 10x longer and more complicated in Go, and probably not really faster, because it would have to use reflection too.
+- It would be at least 10x longer and more complicated in Go, and probably not really faster because it would have to use reflection too.
 - This kind of code will be very hard to read in Go.

 # Running on Kubernetes